rainlanguage/docs.rainprotocol.xyz/docs/orderbook/0-introduction.md

 <figure>
 <img src="/img/rain-order.png" />
-<figcaption style={{textAlign: 'center'}}>A Rain Orderbook order</figcaption>
+<figcaption style={{textAlign: 'center'}}>A Raindex order</figcaption>
 </figure>

 Once an order placer deploys their strategy onchain, it is live perpetually until removed.
 It is not expected that an order placer pays the gas to continually execute their strategy.
 Instead, the protocol naturally encourages an ecosystem where fillers capitalize on arbitrage opportunities, ensuring active strategy execution without burdening the original order placer.
 Arbitrage may be between two orders on the orderbook, or between an order and some external liquidity.

-In this way, the Rain Orderbook supports an intents-like system.
+In this way, Raindex supports an intents-like system.
 Users can deposit their tokens and define their strategies, without being concerned with the specifics of how their order is filled.

 <figure>
 <img src="/img/orderbook-protocol.png" />